AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 **Establish Goals**: "The first question to ask is 'why do we measure?'
 Lori Wizdo of [Forrester Research](https://go.forrester.com/) summed it up nicely in a [Marketo webinar](https://www.marketo.com/webinars/beyond-revenue-performance-real-kpis-of-b2b-marketing/).
 According to her, 'we measure to prove or validate a decision or the value of marketing or to get better (process improvement).'
 We would add that the insights from good measurement also provide input and guidance into the marketing planning process.

-So before you begin, it's essential to be crystal clear on your goals, the questions you're trying to answer, or the problems you're attempting to solve.
+So before you begin, it's essential to be crystal clear on your goals, the questions you are trying to answer, or the problems you are attempting to solve.
 What story do you want to tell?
 What decisions will be made as a result?
 Too often these fundamentals are poorly thought out, leading to frustration for all involved."

 **Report Design**: "Next, you need to design the report and determine the specific dimensions, metrics, and dataset it will contain.
 A common experience is to provide a business user with exactly what they ask for, only for them to still feel that their needs are unmet.
 This is because the insight a business user is actually looking for is not always contained in the report they request.
 A good analyst (or a MOPS person with an analyst hat on) will ask clarifying questions, establish common definitions ("so, what do you really mean by lead?"), and even sketch out a visual of the final report to make sure there's alignment.
 Only then do you build the report, knowing you have a solid set of requirements."